ZachSaucier/Just-Read/README.md

 **This is not recommended** because if you do upgrade to Premium the features will remain hidden until the following is removed:

-To hide premium features, adding the following to your stylesheet: `.premium-feature { display: none !important; }`
+To hide premium features, adding the following to your stylesheet on the Just Read options page: `.premium-feature { display: none !important; }`

 </details>